FIVE FROM FINLAND: Veggie delights

 The selection of vegetarian and vegan options in supermarkets has grown remarkably in the past few years.
 In Finland, some of the alternatives are of local produce.

 Food is life!
-In the case of vegetarians and vegans even more so, as even the UN has encouraged global reduction in meat consumption to help save the planet as well as improve people’s health.
-One aspect not to be forgotten is animal welfare, too.
+In the case of vegetarians and vegans, it is even more so, as even the UN has called for a global reduction in meat consumption to help to save the planet and improve people’s health.
+One aspect not to be forgotten, too, is animal welfare.

-Traditional Japanese tofu gets contemporary forms in the hands of Jalotofu experts in Tammisaari.
-Jouko Riihimäki, commercial director at Jalofoods, doesn’t see the company working towards replacing or eradicating meat; rather, the aim is add to the alternatives that enable people to make their diets healthier and more sustainable.
+Traditional Japanese food tofu gets contemporary forms in the hands of Jalotofu experts in Tammisaari.
+The company isn’t working towards replacing or eradicating meat; rather, the aim is add to the alternatives that enable people to make their diets healthier and more sustainable.

-“People are increasingly aware of the effects of food production on both their health and the environment,” he told us in August.
+“People are increasingly aware of the effects of food production on both their health and the environment,” said commercial director Jouko Riihimäki.
 “The fact is that the biggest increase in sales doesn’t come from full-on vegans and vegetarians as such, but from people who choose to reduce their meat consumption and opt for plant-based alternatives more often than they used to.”

-Pulled oats made Finland go berserk for its flavour: in-store trials sold out in a few hours and production was rapidly ramped up for widespread release in the country.
-Last year, food company Paulig acquired the majority ownership of the manufacturer Gold&Green Foods.
-The company has its eyes on the global markets.
+Introduced to the market in 2016, Gold&Green Foods’ pulled oats made Finland go berserk for its flavour: in-shop trials sold out in a few hours and production was rapidly ramped up for widespread release in the country.

-“To put it really simply, you could say that we have invented a new soy,” Maija Itkonen from Gold&Green Foods told us in February 2016.
+“To put it really simply, you could say that we have invented a new soy,” co-founder Maija Itkonen explained shortly after the first success.
 “It’s a perfect protein based on Nordic ingredients.”

-“At the moment, about half of all production is exported, but the percentage is growing,” he told us in April.
-“There is plenty of potential in the international market, and we’re constantly looking for new distributors.”
+“There is plenty of potential in the international market, and we’re constantly looking for new distributors,” said CEO Jorma Alanen.